edge-labs/spring-rest-mongodb/Readme.md

  You `expose` this object , to be automatically injected using `Autowired`, what do you expose?
  You expose `implementations` but reference by Autowired interfaces.
+ Ex: Exists an interface Service, and implementations ServiceImpl, you `expose` the ServiceImpl, but reference this object using the interface annotated with  `Autowired` (Liskov Subtitution.)